Bucket List: 15 Best Places to Visit in Manila, Philippines

 This historic city also has its own share of museums.
 Begin your journey at the National Museum complex along Taft Avenue, which is composed of the National Art Gallery and the Museum of the Filipino People.
 And make sure to see the galleon exhibit at the Museum of the Filipino People.

-Then there’s the Metropolitan Museum at the Bangko Sentral ng Pilipinas, which also feature contemporary art from time to time.
+Then there’s the Metropolitan Museum at the Bangko Sentral ng Pilipinas, which also features contemporary art from time to time.
 If you have kids tagging along, take them to Museo Pambata (Children’s Museum), which has a vintage helicopter that was transformed into a play area for kids.

 10. Explore Quiapo.

 If there’s one thing that encapsulates the entire contemporary Manila experience, it might be Quiapo.
 Like Divisoria, Quiapo has crazy street markets.
-Hidalgo Street in Quiapo is popular for its Photography shops that sells cheap gadgets and accessories.
+Hidalgo Street in Quiapo is popular for its Photography shops that sell cheap gadgets and accessories.
 And like Binondo, it has its fair share of good eats too, from the lumpia (spring roll) at Globe Lumpia House on Raon to hopia at Kim Chong Tin Hopia Factory on C.

 Palanca/Echague Street.
 And for your taste of history, you can even find a heritage house here—Bahay Nakpil—along A. Bautista Street.
 Truly, Quiapo is an experience not to be missed.